 Most team Projects look great in week one and rot by month three.
-Someone uploads twenty files, three people each add their own duplicate of the brand guide, an old strategy doc never gets archived, and by Q2 the team quietly stops using it.
+Someone uploads twenty files, three people each add their own copy of the brand guide, an old strategy doc never gets archived, and by Q2 the team quietly stops using it.
 This guide is the structure that keeps a shared Claude Project actually answering questions six months in.

 What this covers